ColoredCow/laravel-audit/README.md

     'action' => 'description of event and action being audited' ]);
 ```
-2. Use the `ColoredCow\LaravelAudit\Listners\AuditActivities` listener to listen to the events to want to audit.
+2. Use the `ColoredCow\LaravelAudit\Listeners\AuditActivities` listener to listen to the events to want to audit.
 Map it in the EventServiceProvider of your laravel application.